-Afinitor is a prescription drug approved by the Food and Drug Administration (FDA) to treat advanced breast cancer in combination with Exemestane after treatment with Letrozole or Anastrozole has failed.
+Afinitor is a prescription drug approved by the U.S. Food and Drug Administration (FDA) to treat advanced breast cancer in combination with exemestane after treatment with letrozole or anastrozole has failed.
 Afinitor is prescribed in cases where women are postmenopausal and tumors are hormone receptor-positive and human epidermal growth factor receptor 2 (HER2)-negative.
-Afinitor is also referred to by its drug name, Everolimus.
+Afinitor is also referred to by its drug name, everolimus.

 Afinitor is a member of a class of drugs called kinase inhibitors, and it is designed to inhibit the growth of cells.
 Afinitor is believed to work by slowing the growth of tumors.

 How do I take it?

 Prescribing information states that Afinitor is taken once daily.